Okay, you’re currently stuck at home, just like your prospects.

 That’s the best way to present yourself and your company and humanize your outreach.

 Video can convey everything that a written message can’t – the tone of your voice, your body language, and your overall demeanor.
+It can also represent your brand, so you can add your logo design, brand elements, and message in the video to make the receiver interested in the company.

 And besides being more engaging than any other type of content, video can be used for different purposes.